alakbar97/CarJSApp/README.md

-You have to finish task till next monday lesson hour
+You have to finish task till friday lab hour